On This Page:

 What Is the Survival Rate After Surgery?

-Diagnosing pancreatic cancer in time for surgery can increase a patient’s survival by about ten-fold.
+Diagnosing pancreatic cancer in time for surgery can increase a patient’s survival by more than ten-fold.

 What Can Patients Do to Improve Their Chances?

 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Seeing pancreatic cancer specialists, including healthcare professionals who focus on symptom management and supportive (palliative) care also improves outcomes.
-And, studies show that treatments based on your tumor’s biology can increase their success.
+And, patients who receive treatment based on their biology can live longer.

 For all stages, the Pancreatic Cancer Action Network strongly recommends: